Add a non-root user to a container

 Tip: If you hit an error when building about the GID or UID already existing, the image you selected likely already has a non-root user you can take advantage of directly.

-In either case, if you've already built the container and connected to it, run Remote-Containers: Rebuild Container from the Command Palette (F1) to pick up the change.
-Otherwise run Remote-Containers: Open Folder in Container... to connect to the container.
+In either case, if you've already built the container and connected to it, run Dev Containers: Rebuild Container from the Command Palette (F1) to pick up the change.
+Otherwise run Dev Containers: Open Folder in Container... to connect to the container.

 Change the UID/GID of an existing container user